csiro-crop-informatics/repset/README.md

 On our cluster, running pipeline [version 0.5](https://github.com/csiro-crop-informatics/biokanga-manuscript/tree/v0.5)  consumed 56 CPU-days.
 See execution [report](https://csiro-crop-informatics.github.io/biokanga-manuscript/report.html)
 and [timeline](https://csiro-crop-informatics.github.io/biokanga-manuscript/timeline.html).
+This run included each of the input datasets in three replicates.
+Given the experimental context, replication does not appear to contribute much, so it may suffice to execute the piepeline with a single replicate using `--replicates 1`.

 For a quick test run use `--debug` flag.
 In this case only simulated reads from a single dataset and coming from a single human chromosome are aligned to it.